 Avraham Asheri has served as a member of our Board of Directors since July 2009.
 Mr. Asheri was the President and Chief Executive Officer of Israel Discount Bank ("DB") during the years 1991 to 1998.
 Prior to that, from 1983 until 1991 he served as Executive Vice President of DB and a member of its Management Committee.
 Before that, Mr. Asheri served at the Israel Ministry of Industry and Trade and at the Israel Ministry of Finance, including in the positions of Director General of the Ministry of Industry and Trade, Managing Director of Israel Investment Center, and Trade Commissioner of Israel to the United States.
-Mr. Asheri acts as chairman of the Audit Committee of the Board of Governors of the Hebrew University, member of the Executive Committee of the Jerusalem Institute for Israel Studies, member of the Executive Committee of Hadassah Academic College and Chairman of its Finance Committee and serves as a member of the board of directors of Mishkenot Sha'ananim and as the Chairman of its Finance Committee.
+Mr. Asheri acts as chairman of the Budget and Finance Committee of the Board of Governors of the Hebrew University, member of the Executive Committee of the Jerusalem Institute for Policy Research and serves as a member of the board of directors of Mishkenot Sha'ananim and as the Chairman of its Finance Committee.
 Mr. Asheri holds a BA degree in economics and political science from The Hebrew University, Israel.

 Joel Maryles, has served as a member of our Board of Directors since January 2014.
-Mr. Maryles is a Partner at OurCrowd.
+Mr. Maryles was a Partner at OurCrowd from 2015 to 2018.
 He held numerous senior positions in the financial sector over the past three decades.
 From 2007 to 2012, Mr. Maryles was a portfolio manager of T-Cubed Investments LP, an equity hedge fund that he founded.
 From 1996 to 2006, he was a Managing Director at Citigroup Investment Banking where, in addition to his role as a senior technology banker, he founded and managed the Israeli investment banking operations for Citigroup/Salomon Smith Barney.
 From 1986 to 1996, Mr. Maryles held various senior positions at Furman Selz, a U.S.-based investment bank, including Managing Director focused on Israeli technology and healthcare transactions.
 Prior to Furman Selz, Mr. Maryles was an Investment Officer at First Chicago Investment Advisors.
 Mr. Maryles holds a B.Sc. degree in engineering from the University of Illinois and an M.B.A. from the University of Chicago.